Calltable serialization scheme

 As you can see, serialization indices

-for fields need to be unique in scope of a particular enum variant.
+for fields need to be unique in scope of a particular tagged-union variant.

 Knowing the above, let's see how the I